We handle the legals so you can focus on scaling up 😎 Learn More

 Your Startup Employment Guide

 Founders, whether they are in the ‘ideas phase’ or well and truly immersed in their venture, frequently seek our advice on issues they should consider for the smooth operation of their startup.
 Our biggest piece of advice has always been to protect yourself and your venture if you want to avoid problems down the line.
 When it comes to employing a team, this becomes even more relevant as failing to protect yourself or conduct your due diligence can lead to messy conflict and disputes.
-To avoid this, your startup should consider key employment aspects such as intellectual property ownership, hiring a team, employee share schemes, and drafting the right contracts to protect your venture
+To avoid this, your startup should consider key employment aspects such as intellectual property ownership, hiring a team, employee share schemes, and drafting the right contracts to protect your venture.

-Employing a Team
+Employing a Tea

 When launching your startup, you will need to think about hiring a team.
 Hiring the right cultural fit for your startup is one of the most crucial aspects to consider when first starting out.
 Startups who are motivated to hire and retain the right cultural fit see increased performance, better productivity, improved quality of work, and higher employee morale.
 To find out more about how you can find and retain top talent you can select the link.